Zusier/Zusiers-optimization-Batch/README.md

-# PLEASE DO NOT USE IF YOU USE A LAPTOP OR WIFI (wifi will be fixed in future update)
+# PLEASE DO NOT USE AT THIS POINT IN TIME
 # About
 Zusier's Optimization Batch File is made to give a perfect balance in performance, latency.